WeblateOrg/weblate/docs/user/profile.rst

 ++++++++++++++++++++

 Choose here which languages you prefer to translate.
-These will be offered to you on main page to have easier access to translations.
+These will be offered to you on main page for watched projects to have easier access to these translations.

 .. image:: ../images/your-translations.png